 In Christendom, the lily has come to symbolize the resurrection of Jesus.
 The bulb of the flower buried in the ground stands for the tomb of Jesus, and the white trumpet flowers that grow from the bulbs symbolize His life after death.
 The white color signifies the Savior’s purity, and the trumpet shape represents Angel Gabriel’s trumpet call to rebirth and new life.

-Information about ordering lilies and crosses is posted on the home page of this website and on Facebook every year.
+Information about ordering lilies is posted on the home page of this website and on Facebook every year.